+49 (0)40 329 69 69 0 kontakt@jaederberg.de

 As coveted as sandalwood has been for thousands of years, it is rare today: the wild growing sandalwood has become scarce due to centuries of overexploitation. and threatened with extinction.
 It is on the IUCN Red List (International Union for Conservation of Nature).
 The unbroken demand can has therefore not been satisfied for a long time.
 The official supply of sandalwood in its original homeland of Asia has fallen by almost 90% in the past ten years.
 As a result, there is a long-term supply shortage worldwide.

-Customers from the natural cosmetics industry, manufacturers of high-quality perfumes, the pharmaceutical industry and more and more consumers are increasingly attaching importance to sustainably and legally cultivated and processed sandalwood that comes from reliable and transparent sources.
-They want to trace where it originates from and under what conditions it has grown.
+Customers from the natural cosmetics industry, manufacturers of high-quality perfumes, the pharmaceutical industry, and an increasing number of consumers are placing greater value on sustainably and legally grown and processed sandalwood that comes from reliable and transparent sources.
+They want to be able to trace where it comes from and under what conditions it has grown.
+For 20 years, Australia has been successfully cultivating valuable sandalwood sustainably in the tropical north of the country.

 Diverse areas of application and forms of use